 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.

 If you're thinking about applying for this course, you may also wish to consider the courses listed below.
 These courses may have been suggested due to their similarity with this course, or because they are offered by the same department or faculty.

 All graduate courses offered by the Department of Physics

 Entry requirements for entry in 2021-22

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in physics, mathematics or another relevant science.
-The degree must be at the level of MPhys, MSc, MSci or equivalent.
-Bachelor's degrees with a minimum of four years' standard duration may satisfy the entry requirements.
+- a first-class or strong upper second-class undergraduate degree with honours in physics, mathematics or another relevant science.
+The equivalent of a UK four-year integrated MPhys or MSci degree is typically required.
+Bachelor's degrees with a minimum four years' standard duration may satisfy the entry requirements.

 For applicants with a degree from the USA, the typical minimum GPA sought is 3.3 out of 4.0.
 However, selection of candidates also depends on other factors in your application and most successful applicants have achieved higher GPA scores.